aws-samples/cloudfront-secure-media/README.md

 ```

 ### License Summary
-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+This sample code is made available under a modified MIT-0 [LICENSE](LICENSE)